Steve Dahl: Disco Demolition Night

 In response to Dahl's firing from WDAI, Dahl and Meier mocked and heaped scorn on disco records and WDAI (calling it "Disco-D.I.E." mocking the station's slogan, "Disco-D.A.I.") on the air.
 Dahl pronounced the word disco with 'a contemptuous lisp'.
 Dahl even recorded and started playing a parody of Rod Stewart's "Da Ya Think I'm Sexy?", which he called "Do You Think I'm Disco?".
-The song managed to crack the national charts to peak at No. 58 on the Billboard Hot 100 and received airplay across the country.
+The song was certified as a gold record, peaked at No. 58 on the Billboard Hot 100, and received airplay across the country.

 During this same time period, Dahl and Meier, along with Mike Veeck (son of then Chicago White Sox owner Bill Veeck), Jeff Schwartz of WLUP Sales and Dave Logan, the WLUP Promotions Director, came up with a radio promotion and tie-in to the White Sox called Disco Demolition Night which took place on Thursday, July 12, 1979.
 The concept was to create an event to "end disco once and for all" in the center field of Comiskey Park that night by allowing people to get tickets at the box office if they brought $0.98 (for WLUP's frequency) and at least one disco record.
 More than 50,000 fans showed up, many loosely interpreting "disco record" to mean any disc with music by black artists.
 The records were collected, piled up on the field and blown up.
 As the second game of the doubleheader was about to begin, the raucous crowd stormed onto the field, refused to leave, and proceeded by setting fires, tearing out seats and pieces of turf, and other damage.
 American League President Lee MacPhail later declared the second game of the doubleheader a forfeit victory for the visiting Detroit Tigers.
 Six people reported minor injuries, and thirty-nine were arrested for disorderly conduct.